 - Add the potatoes 45 minutes before the finishing time and make a slurry with (1tbsp tapioca starch and 2 tablespoon water) mix together then add that to the unit.

-- Add salt to taste and serve
+- Add pink salt to taste and serve

 Notes